Interactions enable Thouless pumping in a nonsliding lattice: Numerical simulations

 \subsection{Real-time simulations}

-For the theory curves in Figs.~\ref{fig:2}, \ref{fig:3} and \ref{fig:4}, we use a variational MPS method for ground-state calculations \cite{schollwock_density-matrix_2005,schollwock_density-matrix_2011} and time-evolving-block-decimation (TEBD) \cite{vidal_efficient_2004,white_real-time_2004,daley_time-dependent_2004} for the time-evolution.
+For the theory curve in Fig.~\ref{fig:3}, we use a variational MPS method for ground-state calculations \cite{schollwock_density-matrix_2005,schollwock_density-matrix_2011} and time-evolving-block-decimation (TEBD) \cite{vidal_efficient_2004,white_real-time_2004,daley_time-dependent_2004} for the time-evolution.
 The pumping is always started slowly via a quadratic ramp-up of the driving to minimise non-adiabatic effects \cite{privitera_nonadiabatic_2018}.
 In order to make the initial state resemble experimentally realistic conditions, we start with decoupled dimer states.
 Concretely, we prepare each pair of two sites (a dimer) in their ground state and then form a product of such dimers.

 Technically, we start from the ground state for the decoupled Hamiltonian